watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 # Security Considerations
 In this architecture, network functions are globally accessible via IPv6, since the network functions are SRv6 service segments.
 If a network function has a security vulnerability, this node could be attacked, and other nodes in the SR domain could also be lateral movement attacks.
-Therefore, by default, the information of each service segment MUST NOT be leaked outside of a domain, network operators MUST use filtering to drop packets from unauthorized sources to service segments.
+Therefore, by default, an information of each service segment MUST NOT be leaked outside of a domain, network operators MUST use filtering to drop packets from unauthorized sources to service segments.

 The security requirements and mechanisms described in {{!RFC8402}}, {{!RFC8754}}, and {{!RFC8986}} are also applicable to this document.